Getting a divorce takes a toll not only your emotional state but on your

-finances.
-Given the expense associated with legal proceedings, it is commonly
+finances as well.
+Given the expense associated with legal proceedings,

-asked whether you can hold your ex responsible for your attorney fees.
+it is commonly asked whether you can hold your ex-spouse responsible for

-The answer to this question, like most things involving the law, depends
+your attorney fees.
+The answer to this question, like most things involving

-The one instance where you are able to have your ex pay your attorney fees
+The one instance where you are able to have your ex-spouse pay your attorney

-is when your spouse has engaged in dishonest behavior during the pendency
+fees is when your spouse has engaged in dishonest behavior during the

-of your divorce case.
-The New Jersey Courts have provided some
+pendency of your divorce case.
+For example, the New Jersey Courts have

-guidance in a case involving the divorce of two doctors, the children were in their
+guidance in a case involving the divorce of two doctors whose children were in

-father's custody while their mother paid support.
-When the kids turned
+their father's custody while their mother paid support.
+When the kids

 her support obligation.
-The father objected, claiming one of his sons
+The father objected, claiming that one of his

-was a full time college student and still in need of financial support.
+sons was a full-time college student and still in need of financial support.

 Part of the husband's request, in this matter, was for his ex-wife